sflury/KaplanMeier/README.md

 # KaplanMeier

 Statistical assessments with the Kaplan-Meier survival function (lower/upper limits) to test whether a measured value `x0` (typically the mean of a distribution) is associated with some population `x`, accounting for lower limits in `x`.
 If the Kaplan-Meier survival function at `x0` is outside the limits of 0.01 to 0.99, one can confidently reject the null hypothesis that the measurement `x0` is associated with the measurements `x`.

+I originally developed and implemented this script for Flury et al. 2024 in prep for tests involving a sample of 89 Lyman continuum measurements, 39 of which were upper limits requiring the censoring treatment of the Kaplan-Meier survival curve.

 ## Examples
 ``` python